charlesm93/charlesm93.github.io/_pages/about.md

 ---

-I'm a Research Fellow in Computational Mathematics at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/), a part of the [Simons Foundation](https://www.simonsfoundation.org/).
+I am a Research Fellow in Computational Mathematics at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/), a part of the [Simons Foundation](https://www.simonsfoundation.org/).
 In 2022, I earned a PhD in Statistics from Columbia University.
 You can find out more by browsing this website or looking at my [CV](http://charlesm93.github.io/files/charlesmcv.pdf).

-My primary interest lies in statistics and probabilistic machine learning.
-My work bridges statistical methods, computation, and application through the development of probabilistic programing languages such as [Stan](http://mc-stan.org/) and [TensorFlow Probability](https://www.tensorflow.org/probability).
+My primary research interest lies in statistics and probabilistic machine learning.
+My work bridges methodology, computation, and application through the development of probabilistic programing languages such as [Stan](http://mc-stan.org/) and [TensorFlow Probability](https://www.tensorflow.org/probability).
 Some keywords:

 * **Computation:** Markov chain Monte Carlo, Variational inference, (integrated) Laplace approximation, automatic differentiation
 * **Modeling:** Bayesian workflow, Hierarchical models, ODE-based models